Fire Safety FAQs

 All BCIT buildings have areas of refuge.
 These are found in building Fire Separations and are generally found in building stairwells.Individuals with mobility impairments should access these areas during evacuations and wait for emergency fire personnel.

-How do I add/remove Fire Extinguishers or other Life Safety Equipment?
+How do I add Fire Extinguishers or other Life Safety Equipment?

 Schools/Departments who require additional life safety equipment, including fire extinguishers, must make a request for review by Facilities Services.
-All costs of installations and the required Fire Plan updates will be the responsibility of the requesting department.
-Ongoing inspection and maintenance activities will be taken on by Facilities Services.
+All associated costs including installation, the required Fire Plan updates, and ongoing inspection and maintenance activities will be the responsibility of the requesting department.

 When are Fire Drills scheduled?